par Maurice Y. Michaud (il/lui)

 Meanwhile in Quebec, not long before the 2018 general election, all major parties except the Liberals who were in power at the time signed an agreement vowing to change to a proportional electoral system.
 Many observers were surprised to see the Coalition avenir Québec support this idea, as it finally seemed poised to win the upcoming election with the traditional system.
 When it indeed took power, it began working on making the change (albeit slowly), but then the COVID-19 pandemic hit.

 Without much fanfare on April 28, 2021, the minister of justice informed the legislative committee working on the change that the government would not move forward with a referendum on electoral reform in parallel with the next general election in 2022, and that it could not commit to providing an alternate date for the referendum.
-It is definitely worth noting in this case that the CAQ had won 59.2% of the seats with only 37.2% of the votes in the 2018 election, and already polls suggested that it stood to win an even greater majority in the next general election due not only to its popularity but also the fragmentation and lack of organization in the opposition ranks.
+It is definitely worth noting in this case that the CAQ had won 59.2% of the seats with only 37.4% of the votes in the 2018 election, and already polls suggested that it stood to win an even greater majority in the next general election due not only to its popularity but also the fragmentation and lack of organization in the opposition ranks.
+Then the 2022 general election came and, indeed, the results were even more lopsided than those of 2018.

 As passionate as I am about switching to a proportional representation system, I wonder after shenanigans like these if the more urgent electoral reform should be to prevent elected officials from putting partisan gain ahead of the electoral will of the people.
 If that could be done, then we could have a serious, non-partisan discussion about how our electoral system could be made to reflect more accurately what voters are saying through their ballots.
 The last time a jurisdiction in Canada changed its electoral system was in 1991; that is not very long ago on the grand scheme of things and there is no reason why a change cannot be effected again.